Contemporary Design Education

 An introductory course on vector and raster based graphic fundamentals and their applications to various 2-D graphic design items. - (credit: 3 - ects: 5)

-FA 271 HISTORY OF ART I
+HCIV 101 HISTORY OF CIVILIZATION I

 HIST 200 HISTORY OF TURKEY